TexasInstruments/tvm/docs/how_to/deploy/tidl.rst

 Before using the TIDL backend, ensure you have:

-* TI Processor SDK RTOS installation
+* TI Processor SDK RTOS installation.
-* TIDL tools (edgeai-tidl-tools) properly configured
+* edgeai-tidl-tools repo built from source.
-* Target hardware/EVM setup
+* Target hardware/EVM setup.
-* Model in supported format (ONNX, TensorFlow Lite, etc.)
+* Model in supported format (ONNX or TFLite).

-For detailed installation instructions, refer to the `TI TVM User's Guide <https://software-dl.ti.com/codegen/docs/tvm/tvm_tidl_users_guide/building.html>`_.

 Basic Usage with TVMC
 ---------------------